-The European Commission's proposal for harmonized rules on artificial intelligence in the EU (often referred to as the "AI Act" though not yet enacted) includes a definition of artificial intelligence as software having the same elements as those referred to in the U.S. statute, but with the further qualification that the software must have been developed using one or more of the computer science and statistical techniques and approaches in a finite list.10
+The European Commission's 2021 proposal for harmonized rules on artificial intelligence in the EU (often referred to as the "AI Act") originally included a definition of artificial intelligence as software having the same elements as those referred to in the definition found in the U.S. National Artificial Intelligence Initiative Act of 2020,10 but developed using one or more listed computer science and statistical techniques and approaches.11 Later wordings substituted as the proposal moved through the EU legislative process resemble the OECD's definition.12

 A further element referred to as "autonomy" is often mentioned in definitions of artificial intelligence.
 Although variously described, "autonomy" denotes the ability of artificial intelligence to adapt to the conditions of its operating environment and fulfil objectives assigned to it with a minimum of human input or control.
-Put another way, it is an ability to determine how to solve a problem or complete a task assigned by human programmers without programmed instructions to select a specific method.
-Autonomy is a matter of degree.
+13 Put another way, it is an ability to determine how to solve a problem or complete a task assigned by human programmers without programmed instructions to select a specific method.
+14 Autonomy is a matter of degree.
 As mentioned in the OECD definition above, artificial intelligence systems vary in the extent of autonomy they possess.